 UAB Reporter: Magazine for and by the UAB community, published by the Office of Public Relations & Marketing and focusing on the achievements of employees of UAB.
-The electronic version (the eReporter) is delivered twice a week via email on Blazernet and can also be found at: uab.edu/reporter.
+The electronic version (eReporter) is delivered twice a week via email on BlazerNET and can also be found at: uab.edu/reporter.
 Call (205) 934-2040 for more information or email at email@example.com.

 University Boulevard Office Building (UBOB): Not to be confused with Billy Bob.
 Houses the Department of Justice Sciences and is located at 1530 Third Ave.
 S. Note that it is easy to overlook as it is attached to a parking deck.

 University Computer Center (TUCC): Provides assistance for all computer-related information for UAB faculty and students.

 University Writing Center: Located at Sterne Library 175, the UWC offers free services for UAB students who seek help with all stages and styles of writing.
 Students seeking help will work with graduate English majors.
 To make an appointment, visit uab.edu/writingcenter.

 UPS Store, The: Located at 130 Wildwood Parkway No. 108.
 User Services: See Data Communications.